Walker Cup FAQs

 Why is the Walker Cup so important?

-If you gave the USGA Illuminati truth serum, they’d admit that the Walker Cup is more historically important to them than the US Open—here’s why.
+If you gave the USGA Illuminati truth serum, they’d admit that the Walker Cup is more historically important to them than the US Open.

-From 1922 through 1924, “The Matches” were played annually.
-In 1925, they became biennial.
+It became an immediate tradition: from 1922 through 1924, “The Matches” were played annually and in 1925, they became biennial.
 To this day, they alternate between venues in the U.S. and Ireland or Great Britain.
-(Fun fact: the Ryder Cup is actually younger, dating back to 1927.)

 What famous players have competed in the Walker Cup?